iachaly/DynDnsWithYandexPdd/README.md

 # DynDnsWithYandexPdd

-Script that change Yandex PDD DNS A-records to WAN IP of server when it changed by some reason
+Script that change Yandex PDD DNS A-records to WAN IP of server when IP of the server is changed by some reason

 Link to obtain API V2 token for domain: https://pddimp.yandex.ru/api2/admin/get_token